 However, on what basis should you compare credit cards for balance transfer?

-Here’s a list of things to consider when searching for the best credit card for transferring an existing balance:
+Here’s a list of things to consider when searching for credit cards for transferring an existing balance:

 - Balance transfer rate: what is the interest rate on the balance you are transferring?
 When does it start?
 How long will the transfer period last?